7 Days To Breaking Up with Sugar by Eric Edmeades and Mindvalley is a transformative program designed to help you ditch sugar cravings in just a week.

 However, it’s crucial to note that individual factors, such as the severity of the habit, overall diet, lifestyle, and personal resilience, can influence the timeline for breaking a sugar habit.

-Some people may succeed in a shorter period, while others might need more time and ongoing effort.
+Some people may succeed more quickly, while others may need more time and ongoing effort.

-When working to reduce sweets intake, gradual changes, sustainable dietary modifications, and mindfulness about food choices can contribute to long-term success.
+When working to reduce sugar intake, gradual changes, sustainable dietary modifications, and mindfulness about food choices can contribute to long-term success.

 Focusing on building a healthy, balanced relationship with food rather than adhering to strict timelines is essential.